sorasful/curl-to-requests/README.md

 Clone the repository :
 `git clone git@github.com:sorasful/curl-to-requests.git`
 then cd in the repository

-Create (or not ) a virtualenv and then install dependencies.
-`pip install -r requirements.txt`

 Don't forget to give rights to the application to be executed :
 `chmod a+x curl_to_requests.py`